badboysm890/Clara-OpenSource-Assistant/README.md

 # Clara-OpenSource-Assistant
-Create Your Own Personalized Assistant with Clara, Make Her Do what ever You think...
+Create Your Own Personalized Assistant with Clara, Make Her Do what ever You think